Documentation Index

 cloudhadoop-set-acg1_ko

-3. Create a sampling table and data
+3. Create a sample table and data

 Note

-MySQL access commands
+• The MySQL access commands are as follows:

-mysql -u [Cluster administrator account name] -p
+mysql -h [CDB MySQL domain] -u [Cluster admin account name] -p

 CREATE TABLE `mig_test_tb` (